Fixation Psychology

 The concept of fixation dates to Freudian research.
 In his research, Freud claimed that people get stuck in one stage of psychosexual development.
 The psychological definition of fixation relates to having attachments to people or things that persist from childhood to adulthood.

 Freud believed that persistent fixations were due to unresolved issues in previous psychological stages of personality development.
-In other words, we may become preoccupied or fixated on things because we get stuck somewhere in our growth and development.
+In other words, we may become preoccupied or fixated on things because we get stuck somewhere in our growth and development, leading to psychosexual development.

 He also believed that certain stages of development were characterized by different types of fixation.
 For instance, his concept of the Oedipus complex and Electra complex—where young children compete with their same sex parent for their opposite-sex parent’s affection—are based on fixation.